launchdarkly/api-client-python/docs/FeatureFlagsApi.md

 api_instance = launchdarkly_api.FeatureFlagsApi(launchdarkly_api.ApiClient(configuration))
 project_key = 'project_key_example' # str | The project key, used to tie the flags together under one project so they can be managed together. env = 'env_example' # str | By default, each feature will include configurations for each environment.
 You can filter environments with the env query parameter.
-For example, setting env=production will restrict the returned configurations to just your production environment. (optional) summary = 'summary_example' # str | By default in api version >= 1, flags will _not_ include their list of prerequisites, targets or rules.
-Set summary=0 to include these fields for each flag returned. (optional) archived = 'archived_example' # str | When set to 1, archived flags will be included in the list of flags returned.
+For example, setting env=production will restrict the returned configurations to just your production environment. (optional) summary = true # bool | By default in api version >= 1, flags will _not_ include their list of prerequisites, targets or rules.
+Set summary=0 to include these fields for each flag returned. (optional) archived = true # bool | When set to 1, archived flags will be included in the list of flags returned.
 By default, archived flags are not included in the list of flags. (optional) tag = 'tag_example' # str | Filter by tag.
 A tag can be used to group flags across projects. (optional)

 try: